 The postmodern mind

 The majority of unbelievers today do not have even a basic understanding of biblical principles.
 Their worldview is often naturalistic; that is, they perceive and interpret the world in light of natural principles (often evolutionary), combined with relativism in the areas of morals and truth.
-The postmodern person says that truth is understood in the context of one's culture and personal experience and these observations in turn dominate how the world is to be interpreted.
-Instead of an objective absolute truth, i.e., God's revelation, the individual observes and accepts what he considers to be true and false based upon his experiences.
+The postmodern person says that truth is understood in the context of one's culture and personal experience and these observations, in turn, dominate how the world is to be interpreted.
+Instead of an objective absolute truth, i.e., God's revelation, the individual observes and accepts what he considers to be true and false based on his experiences.
 This means that different cultures and different individuals will interpret reality differently.
 In other words, what is true for one person may not be true for another.

 "Concluding from an earlier Barna study in May, David Kinnaman, president of The Barna Group, had noted that most Americans do not have strong and clear beliefs largely because they do not possess a coherent biblical worldview.
 The study found that fewer Americans were embracing a traditional view of God and the Bible."4

 The postmodern person rejects the biblical absolutes that there is an immutable God, that God is sovereign, and that the only way to salvation is through the blood sacrifice of Jesus.
 Therefore, the Christian and the postmodern person often do not have sufficient common ground to allow proper dialogue on spiritual matters.

 Postmodernism and the Emergent Church